 Ms. Catarina de Albuquerque (Portugal) – Executive Chair of the Sanitation and Water for All Partnership, former UN Special Rapporteur on the right to safe drinking water and sanitation (formerly Independent Expert); formerly chair of negotiations on the Optional Protocol to the Convention on Economic, Social and Cultural Rights (2004-2008).

-Professor Christof Heyns (South Africa) – member of the UN Human Rights Committee; former UN Special Rapporteur on extrajudicial, summary or arbitrary executions; Professor of Human Rights Law and Director of the Institute for International and Comparative Law in Africa at the University of Pretoria.
+Professor Christof Heyns (South Africa) – member of the UN Human Rights Committee; Member of the United Nations Independent Investigation on Burundi; former UN Special Rapporteur on extrajudicial, summary or arbitrary executions; Professor of Human Rights Law and Director of the Institute for International and Comparative Law in Africa at the University of Pretoria.